joomla/Manual/docs/get-started/git/github-manual.md

 In the terminal window, make sure you are in the root of your site, then:

-* git branch mypatch1
+* git branch ceffixgit
-* git checkout mypatch1
+* git checkout ceffixgit

-where mypatch1 should be some short distinctive piece of text that allows you and others to distinguish between various branches.
-For example, it could start with your initials and finish with a succinct description of its main purpose, for example `cffixgit`.
+where ceffixgit is some short distinctive piece of text that allows you and others to distinguish between various branches.
+For example, it could start with your initials and finish with a succinct description of its main purpose: `ceffixgit`.

 You may wish to list the branches in your repo:

 ```
 git branch --list
-* cefgit
+* ceffixgit
   main
 ```
 That is a reminder that the main branch is named `main` rather than `master`.